An Effectiveness Study Across Baseline and Learning-based Force Estimation Methods on the da Vinci Research Kit Si System: Discussion and Conclusion

-Robot-assisted minimally invasive surgery enhances surgical precision and brings benefits to patients.
-For instance, the da Vinci$^\text{\textregistered{}}$ Surgical System (Intuitive Surgical Inc., CA) enables teleoperation, which improves surgeons' ergonomics~\cite{DiMaio2011}.
-However, compared to a manual laparoscopic operation where the forces are transmitted directly, the da Vinci (except the newest version) lack a force-sensing mechanism.
-In our previous works, we have addressed this challenge with data-driven, neural network (NN) based torque prediction and force estimation methods~\cite{Yilmaz2020NeuralNB, Wu2021RobotFE} based on the da Vinci Research Kit (dVRK classic), an open-source mechatronic system built upon the retired first-generation da Vinci system~\cite{kazanzides-chen-etal-icra-2014}.
-Moreover, Yilmaz et. al. have demonstrated the potential of transfer learning, as an identification tool across different dVRK classic robots, tools, and configurations~\cite{Yilmaz2022IJCARS}.
-In this study, we further investigate the robustness and generalization ability of this method, using the new generation of dVRK, the da Vinci Research Kit Si (dVRK-Si).
-To evaluate our method's performance, we compare the force estimation accuracy with several baseline methods.
-We assess and benchmark the effectiveness and transferability of these approaches by conducting comparative studies between the dVRK classic and dVRK-Si systems.
+Robot-assisted minimally invasive surgery improves surgical precision and improves patient care~\cite{Reddy2023AdvancementsIR}.
+For example, the da Vinci$^\text{\textregistered{}}$ Surgical System (Intuitive Surgical Inc., CA) enables teleoperation, reducing surgeon fatigue, while patients benefit from less pain and faster recovery rates~\cite{DiMaio2011, Reddy2023AdvancementsIR}.
+However, unlike a manual laparoscopic operation where the forces are transmitted directly, the da Vinci robots prior to the da Vinci 5 lack a force-sensing mechanism.
+In our previous work, we developed machine learning-based torque and force estimation methods~\cite{Yilmaz2020NeuralNB, Wu2021RobotFE} for the da Vinci Research Kit (dVRK Classic), an open-source mechatronic system built on the retired first-generation da Vinci system~\cite{kazanzides-chen-etal-icra-2014}.

+In this study, we further investigate the robustness and generalization ability of our proposed learning-based method and extend it to the new generation of dVRK, the da Vinci Research Kit Si (dVRK-Si).
+Our experimental setup is shown in Fig.~\ref{fig_setup}.
+To evaluate the performance of our method, we compare the accuracy of the force estimation with several baseline methods.
+We assess and benchmark the effectiveness and transferability of these approaches by conducting comparative studies between the dVRK Classic Patient Side Manipulator (PSM) and dVRK-Si PSM arms.
 This comparative study is a step towards a force estimation pipeline for various downstream applications and tasks, such as enabling haptic feedback or estimating force applied to tissue during surgery~\cite{bergholz2023benefits}.

+There are two main directions to approach haptic feedback in surgical robotics: embedding sensors in instruments for direct force measurement, and using model-based or learning-based methods to estimate forces indirectly.